 - Tertiary providers, including CPIT, University of Canterbury

 Each individual case will be considered on its merits

-Gateway is funded and monitored by the Tertiary Education Commission
+Gateway connects young people with employers and training pathways, and is funded and monitored by the Tertiary Education Commission.

-An exciting, challenging opportunity for fulltime senior students to combine their studies with work placements in the industry of their choice and achieve industry qualifications.
+It offers exciting, challenging opportunities for full time senior students to combine their studies with work placements in the industry of their choice and achieve industry qualifications.